iRobsc/Dinner-planner/README.md

 $ npm run build
 ```

+# Important note

+This project uses the History API for manipulating URLs, so simply opening the `index.html` file from your computer won't work, as you need a web server.
+The simplest way is to use the `webpack-dev-server` in this project with `npm start`, which is configured to serve `index.html` when it doesn't recognize the URL.

 ## Navigation

 In the search page, the dish views aren't interactive, there's a link in the bottom left corner to the dish details page.
 This is just temporary for lab 1